luisgc93/rap_vocabulary/README.md

 # rap_vocabulary
-This project is inspired by Matt Daniel's work for the following publication: https://pudding.cool/projects/vocabulary/
+This data science project is inspired by Matt Daniel's work for the following publication: https://pudding.cool/projects/vocabulary/

 The goal is to replicate his findings with Spanish-speaking rappers.